PhilippeW83440/CarND-MPC-Project/README.md

      <br>solver_setup.png
 </p>

 To summarize: we are solving a non-linear minimizatrion problem.
-Trying to minimize a defined cost function given a set of constraints (provided by the state equations and actuators constraints).
+Trying to minimize a defined cost function given a set of constraints (provided by the state equations and actuators constraints) over a discretized set of N time steps (one step every dt seconds).

 ### Polynomial Fitting and MPC Preprocessing